-In addition to operations at its own headquarters, Chugach also oversaw many upgrades at area power plants.
+In addition to operations at its own headquarters, Chugach also oversaw a number of upgrades at area power plants.
 Along with the upgrades, Chugach workers were responsible for constructing new buildings and equipment, many of which were littered with asbestos.

 Additional Job Sites and Businesses Associated with Asbestos Use in Anchorage